 Step 6: Offers Negotiated, Conditions Managed and Deal Closed

-We receive offers, negotiate a deal, manage the conditions, get final approval from the Builder whereby the new buyer "steps into your shoes" as the assigned buyer of the condo.
+We receive offers, negotiate a deal, manage the conditions, get final approval from the Builder whereby the new buyer "steps into your shoes" as the assigned buyer of the property.

 Then, we all wait for the date when monies are dispersed (as explained in Step 1 - part 4, above).